 Financial Aid Office

 The main Financial Aid Office (FAO) offers a broad overview of graduate student funding and generates a sample graduate student budget (or estimated “cost of attendance”).
-The FAO also administers loans and manages the Emergency Grant in Aid Process.
+The FAO also administers loans and manages Stanford Support Programs such as the Emergency Grant-In-Aid Funds and the Graduate Family Grant Program.

 Office of the University Registrar